samgh/princetonroaring20.com/about.markdown

 weekly sectional practices.
 These rehearsals take place in our very own room, located at 071 Bloomberg Hall.
 In addition to the bi-weekly archsings, we perform local shows on weekends, and take two week-long tours around the world.
-Our tour destinations have included the Dominican Republic, Paris, the Virgin Islands, Montreal, Italy, and Los Angeles (the set of 'The Price is Right').
+Our tour destinations have included Germany, Palm Beach, Toronto, the Dominican Republic, Paris, Italy, and Los Angeles (the set of 'The Price is Right').

 For general inquiries about the group, e-mail us at